Phone : +256 781 451 207

 10 – Mountain gorilla safaris are expensive but worth every penny

-A gorilla permit costs $1500 in Rwanda, $600 in Uganda and $400 in the Democratic Republic of Congo.
+A gorilla permit costs $1500 in Rwanda, $800 in Uganda and $450 in the Democratic Republic of Congo.
 If you are interested in the gorilla habituation experience, you can do this in Bwindi impenetrable forest at a cost of $1500 per permit.
 The gorilla habituation experience allows you more time (four hours) with the gorillas than in normal gorilla trekking.
 A single mountain gorilla can generate over $2.7 million through tourism in its lifetime.
-Because of the monetary value of mountain gorillas, it has been easy to protect them.
-The governments of Uganda, Rwanda and the Democratic republic of Congo are willing to go to great lengths to protect them.
+Because of this value, the governments of Uganda, Rwanda and the Democratic republic of Congo are willing to go to great lengths to protect them.
 The countries do not need to be pushed by conservationists when it comes to protecting the great primates like it is with other wildlife (elephants, Rhinos etc.).